dxw/RubbishThorClone/README.md

 ## Rubbish Thor Clone

-Rubbish Thor Clone is a Rubbish Clone of [Thor](http://whatisthor.com/), a popular toolkit for CLI applications written in Ruby.
+Rubbish Thor Clone is a rubbish clone of [Thor](http://whatisthor.com/), a popular toolkit for CLI applications written in Ruby.

 Rubbish Thor Clone exposes an executable with a number of subcommands, like git or bundler.